Travel Advice and The Latest Travel Deals

 CONDO, PRIVATE HOME, A GUEST HOUSE, OR LUXURY RESORT/HOTEL....

 There are many various accommodations available on the USVI..
 All three of the main islands have the five star mega resorts/hotels-that are pricey , but with all the amenities.
 Then there are also the small more relatively modest hotels with most amenities, but considerably less expensive.
 And there are guest houses with few amenities, but very nice and very reasonable in price.
 Many of the local workers in the USVI often rent a room in a guest house on a weekly or monthly basis, and many offer bed and breakfast.
 (See the Bed And Breakfast website above) Many visitors, especially those traveling as a large group, will rent a luxury villa or condo.
 It's very nice to rent a furnished condo or villa and be able explore the many sites in your rented jeep.
 And if you need the mega-resort experience, just have lunch at one, bring your beach bag and enjoy their pool and beach bar in a beach chair next to $600 a night tourist.
 Some of the large mega-resorts will actually welcome you as a valued patron.
 Again, its more laid back on the islands.
 And renting a lovely condo or villa will obviously save one a considerable amount over the cost of a luxury hotel resort, including the expensive travel cost of meals by cooking in your private kitchen in a very nice condo or villa.
-(See Trip Advisor below for a long list of vacation rentals in a wide range of prices)..
+(See Trip Advisor below and VRBO above for a long list of vacation rentals in a wide range of prices)..
 And almost any hotel, condo or quest house on all the islands will have great ocean views from your private balcony..
 And remember to travel like a local and just hop in your rented jeep and beach hop to a new beach every day..
 You will never want to leave the islands..

 ADVICE ON THE MANY BEACHES OF THE US VIRGIN ISLANDS...

 All the islands have beautiful tropical beaches and I will only address just a few, and any of the many beaches in the USVI will be a very nice beach.
 St Thomas' most popular beach is probably Magens Bay.
 If you do not have a rental car the taxi fair to Magens Bay from most locations on St Thomas can be relatively costly.
 Magens Bay is a long lovely beach with a respectable beach bar/cafe.
 A lot of the locals find their way to Lindberg Beach, which is located a very short distance from the St Thomas airport.
 Lindberg has two nice beach bar/cafes adjacent to two modest hotels.
 The surf at Lindberg is calm and gentle.
 You can actually catch the "Safari" to Lindberg, and walk about a quarter of a mile to the beach from the drop off point..
 If you enjoy snorkeling and spending a lot of time on the beach, I recommend St John..
 Even the locals on St Thomas go to St John on the weekends.
 St John has many lovely tropical beaches, most within the Virgin Islands National Park.
 The most notable beach being Trunk Bay, with its famous snorkeling trail.
 And AS TO SNORKELING- (Actually, the best snorkeling on Trunk Bay is at the far western end of the Trunk Bay along the rocky cliffs next to shore, and not the marked trail around the small cay, which is crowded with all the tourist).
 If you go to Trunk Bay, go early morning before the cruise ships arrive and enjoy the beach by yourself.
 When the beach gets crowded with all the cruise patrons, the best advice is to just pack up and head back to town and set up at a locals favorite local beach, Hawks Nest..
 Bring your own cooler to Hawks Nest, as there are no concessions, but it is beautiful, and close to Cruz Bay and much more private..
 Outdoor toilets are available, but no running water.
 Just east of Hawks Nest is a small lovely beach, Oppienhimer Beach, (also called Gibney), where you will find some of the best snorkeling on the island in the shallow waters just off shore, and lots of coral..
 If you want to explore the far east end of St John, then drive your rental car along the beautiful north shore drive to Salt Pond beach.
 Salt Pond is a lovely calm beach that is almost always dry (not much rain there) and never crowded.
 Salt Pond has parking, but requires a 200 yard hike to the beach.
 Also, drop us an email (email@example.com), and we will pass on the name and location of a small cay where the snorkeling is unbelievable (lots of star fish and coral), and it also has a small sandy beach..
+And decent swimmers can easily reach the cay from shore.
 You will probably be the only one on this small cay...
 And truthfully, any USVI beach is great place to spend the day and I have only named a few..
 And if you have any other questions/suggestions, feel free to run those by us also.